satyamanand12899/TheOdinProject/README.md

-# projectodin
-My first GitHub repo
-Hello Odin
+# The Odin Project
+Ongoing progress on The Odin Project to gain full stack development skills.